 Proponents of this theory see happiness as a purely cognitive matter and do not acknowledge affective experience.
 They focus on conscious wants and neglect unconscious needs.
-Another fault is that they think of the evaluation of life as a piece-meal mental calculus (the route on the right in exhibit 6), rather than a global inference on the basis of general affect (the route on the left in exhibit 6).
+Another fault is that they think of the evaluation of life as a piece-meal mental calculus, rather than a global inference on the basis of general affect.

 As argued above, affective experience signals the gratification of basic needs.
 Contrary to 'wants', 'needs' are not relative.
-Needs are absolute demands for human functioning, that do not adjust to all conditions; in fact, they mark the limits of human adaptability.
+Needs are absolute demands for human functioning that do not adjust to all conditions; in fact, they mark the limits of human adaptability.
 To the extent that it draws on need-gratification, happiness is not relative.